mulesoft-catalyst/metrics-toolkit/README.md

 **NOTE:** Please note that each external system collector should be self-contained, it means that all associated configuration must be part of the Mule configuration file itself and must not be externalized inside the `global.xml`

+### Postman Collection
+A Postman collection which contains sample API requests is included under /postman/postman_collection.json.
+To import this, open Postman and click File > Import, and select the .json file.
+The collection contains documentation describing prerequisites and setup.
+Clicking the collection folder opens the documentation window.
+A number of Environment variables are needed.
+A template environment is also included under /postman/environment_template.json.
+To import into Postman, click Environemts > Import and select the .json file.
+Populate the variables with accurate values.

 ### Splunk steps